bloominstituteoftechnology/React-Testing/README.md

 # React Testing

-This module builds extends the topic of client-side testing into the realm of React.
+This module builds upon the topic of client-side testing by extending it into the realm of React.

 ## Project Description